andiub97/CovidPubRank/README.md

 ![env_file_example](images/weak_scalability.png)

+As you can see, statistics of PageRank algorithm for the largest dataset is omitted, since it's too big in comparison to the results of the same algorithm for the other datasets.

 Strong Scalability statistics from a Cloud execution comparing available distributed PageRank algorithms changing on workers and worker machine types.
 Execution times in seconds.